 Many people have never planned a funeral before, and it can at first be overwhelming.
 It is our obligation to provide you with the guidance and care you deserve.
-For your convenience we have compiled the information below to help you know what to expect should you have to plan funeral arrangements.
+For your convenience we have compiled the information below to help you understand what to expect should you have to make funeral arrangements.

 Services of the funeral director immediately following death

-Following the death, your funeral home will respond to the place of death (provided it is within the state due to certain state laws).
-The your loved one will be brought to the funeral home and, depending what type of services are selected, embalming may be required.
+Following the death, your funeral home will respond to the place of death (provided it is within the state due to governing state laws). your loved one will be brought to the funeral home and, depending what type of services are selected, embalming may be required.
 Embalming is the temporary preservation for viewing/visitation purposes.
-Cremation does not require embalming unless public view services are selected.
+Cremation does not require embalming unless public viewing services are selected.

 The arrangement process

 When you arrive at the funeral home, your funeral director of your choice will greet you at the door.
 You will be brought to a private room where the arrangement process will begin.
 You will be asked a series of biographical questions about the deceased, such as name, date of birth, social security number; these questions are quite specific and may even entail the names of family members that will be mentioned in the obituary.
 Much of the information is used for state vital statistics and obituary.
 All of your information is confidential and will not be used for any other purpose other than what was mentioned.

 The obituary should contain information about a person that is important to you.
 Where they worked, accomplishments, armed service, and hobbies are just a few things you may want to think about.
 You may opt to write the obituary yourself.
 The obituary is a wonderful but brief reflection of who the deceased was to family and friends, and you are free to share that reflection in any way you see fit.